-Boston Lease- On November 11, 2019, the Company entered into a lease agreement for approximately 28,000 square feet of office space that was subsequently constructed in a vacant building located in Boston, Massachusetts ("Boston Lease").
-The office space is the Company's current headquarters.
-Monthly rent payments under the Boston Lease commenced in May 2020.
+Boston Lease- The Company leases approximately 28,000 square feet of office space in Boston, Massachusetts ("Boston Lease"), which serves as the Company's headquarters.
 Base rental payments are approximately \$1.0 million annually, plus certain operating expenses.
 The term of the Boston Lease will continue until November 2026, unless earlier terminated.
 The Company has the right to sublease the premises, subject to landlord consent and also has the right to renew the Boston Lease for an additional five years at the then prevailing effective market rental rate.
 The Company is required to maintain a security deposit in the form of a letter of credit for \$1.1 million for the benefit of the landlord.

 Waltham Lease- The Company leases approximately 6,000 square feet of office space in Waltham, Massachusetts ("Waltham Lease").
 The Waltham Lease, as amended, commenced on January 1, 2019, and expires approximately five years from the commencement date.
 The base rent is approximately \$262 thousand annually.
-In addition to the base rent, the

-Company is also responsible for its share of operating expenses, electricity and real estate taxes, which costs are not included in the determination of the leases' right-of-use assets or lease liabilities.
+In addition to the base rent, the Company is also responsible for its share of operating expenses, electricity and real estate taxes, which costs are not included in the determination of the leases' right-of-use assets or lease liabilities.
 The Company is subleasing the space to a third party for the duration of the lease.
 The right-of-use asset is being amortized to rent expense over the five-year term of the lease.